mekor-dev/rest-quickstart/README.md

 ### 2 - Create Database

-The MariaDB version must be at least 10.2 if you want to user localized strings !!!
+The MariaDB version must be at least 10.2 if you want to use localized strings !!!

 Create a Mysql database called `yourdbname` with UTF8-general-ci collation